 Model, Fit, Size

 Since being active requires movement, not all models or types of hearing aids are suitable.
-For example, behind the ear (BTE), receiver-in-ear (RIC) types are not ideal.
-There is a greater risk of losing them, and they allow wind noises while running, cycling, etc. Overall, most people do not find it comfortable and suitable to have a BTE or RIC fit if they lead an active lifestyle.
+For example, behind the ear (BTE), receiver-in-ear (RIC) types are not typically ideal.
+There is a greater risk of losing them, and they allow wind noise while running, cycling, etc. Overall, most people do not find it comfortable and suitable to have a BTE or RIC fit if they lead an active lifestyle.

 You have a higher than average chance of losing or damaging your hearing aids when you're active.
 This is why having a hearing aid with a good warranty or an extended warranty will benefit you tremendously.

 Your choice of an active lifestyle may include swimming, surfing, snorkelling, skiing, etc. Many activities include being near water or snow, so it is best to get a hearing aid that is water-resistant.
 A dust-resistant hearing aid is best suited for cycling, hiking, running, etc. When you are active, it is a given that you’ll be sweating, so having a moisture-resistant hearing aid is a must.

 Automatic Environmental Audio Setting

 Activities like running, cycling, and skating means you’ll face wind resistance, wind noises and whistling sounds.
 Hearing aids with multiple environmental settings allow you to switch settings to make your hearing experience more comfortable.

 Since you’ll be on the move, it won’t always be possible for you to adjust the settings.
 A hearing aid that's advanced enough to learn and recognize your surroundings and switch settings to adjust to your comfort level is a bonus.